daomapsieucap/fiber-admin/readme.txt

 Another helpful tool for WordPress admin help you do more cool things in WordPress backend.

-== Installation ==

-1. Download Fiber Admin plugin
-2. Upload it to your wp-content/plugins directory
-3. Go to CMS admin plugins list and activate the plugin
-4. Go to Fiber Admin setting page and update the options.

 **FEATURES**

 * Use your Site Settings to white label WordPress automatically